-Here, we bring you some common myths about Vikings and misconceptions surrounding them.
+Here, we bring you some common misconceptions and myths about Vikings.
 Some of them will genuinely surprise you.

 #1 – Vikings wore horned-helmets